 The majority of healthy people in a Medicare Advantage plan never get anywhere near the annual MOOP on their out-of-pocket expenses.
-And that’s a good thing because as of 2023, the Doctors, hospitals, pharmacies, and other healthcare providers that agree to health plan members' services and supplies at a set price are in-network providers.
-With some health plans, your care is only covered if you get...
-MOOP can be as high as $7,550 per year.
+And that’s a good thing because as of 2024, the in-network MOOP can be as high as $8,550 per year.

 That’s a lot of money to pull out of your pocket for healthcare, and it does not include the cost of your monthly premiums, medications, or services not covered under Medicare Parts A and B.1Medicare.gov, “Understanding Medicare Advantage Plans”, Accessed January 12, 2022

-If you aren’t a healthy individual, your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. in a Medicare Advantage plan can quickly make it a very expensive way to pay for your health care.
+If you aren’t a healthy individual, your out-of-pocket costs in a Medicare Advantage plan can quickly make it a very expensive way to pay for your health care.
 The reason for this comes down to the copayment structure.

 Medicare Advantage Inpatient Costs Are Too High

 In most cases the copayment you make to see your doctor or a specialist is manageable.
-But what about Inpatient care refers to care provided in a hospital or other inpatient facility.
-Inpatients are admitted and stay at least one night depending on their condition. costs?1Medicare.gov, “Understanding Medicare Advantage Plans”, Accessed January 12, 2022
+But what about inpatient care costs?1Medicare.gov, “Understanding Medicare Advantage Plans”, Accessed January 12, 2022

-According to a Kaiser Family Foundation report, “half of all Medicare Advantage enrollees would incur higher costs than beneficiaries in Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage. for a 5-day hospital stay.”
+According to a Kaiser Family Foundation report, “half of all Medicare Advantage enrollees would incur higher costs than beneficiaries in traditional Medicare for a 5-day hospital stay.”